Behavioural Safety and Leadership Training

 - Take me to your Leader!

-We hope that attendees on the course will benefit from discussions around the above topics and share their own experiences.
-We expect the following outcomes of attendees:
+We hope the course attendees will benefit from discussions around the above topics and share their experiences.
+We expect the following outcomes for attendees:

-- Identification of ‘take away’ actions that can be easily implemented in the day-to-day academic environment
+- Identification of ‘take away’ actions that can be easily implemented in the day-to-day College environment

 - An ability to have safety conversations that get to the root cause of any safety concerns, as well as celebrate the positive

 - An ability to instruct colleagues on the relevance of behavioural safety and what a resilient safety programme looks like

 An appreciation of the role played by accidents and near misses and the value of proper investigations that consider the context in which a person has behaved the way they have.